-The communication and creative industries are all about telling stories.
+The communication industry is all about telling stories.
 But how stories are told is constantly changing.
 Today, digital media, streaming services, mobile technology and artificial intelligence are all having a huge impact on how content is created, published and managed.

-Our series on the future of work in industries such as information technology, law enforcement and social work now turns to these creative fields.
-We talked to two leading academics in the Faculty of Arts and Education at Charles Sturt University about where these industries are heading next.
-And how those working in them can make sure their stories reach their audience.
+Our series on the future of work in industries such as information technology, law enforcement and social work now turns to this creative field.
+We talked to two leading academics in the Faculty of Arts and Education at Charles Sturt University about the future of communication, and where it’s heading next.
+And how those working in communication can make sure their stories reach their audience.

 Embracing technological disruption